Conedy/Conedy/testing/createNetwork/addRandomEdges.rst

 ----------

 m :  float
-	Nodes are added until the mean degree of the network exceeds m.
+	Nodes are added until the mean degree of the network reaches m.

 edge : edgeBlueprint